canonical/ubuntu-server-documentation/how-to/samba-as-a-file-server.md

 From a Windows client you should now be able to browse to the Ubuntu file server and see the shared directory.
 If your client doesn't show your share automatically, try to access your server by its IP address, e.g. `\\192.168.1.1`, in a Windows Explorer window.
 To check that everything is working try creating a directory from Windows.

-To create additional shares simply create new *\[sharename\]* sections in `/etc/samba/smb.conf`, and restart *Samba*.
+To create additional shares simply create new `[sharename]` sections in `/etc/samba/smb.conf`, and restart Samba.
 Just make sure that the directory you want to share actually exists and the permissions are correct.

-The file share named *\[share\]* and the path `/srv/samba/share` used in this example can be adjusted to fit your environment.
+The file share named `[share]` and the path `/srv/samba/share` used in this example can be adjusted to fit your environment.
 It is a good idea to name a share after a directory on the file system.
-Another example would be a share name of *\[qa\]* with a path of `/srv/samba/qa`.
+Another example would be a share name of `[qa]` with a path of `/srv/samba/qa`.

 ## Further reading

-  - For in-depth Samba configurations see the [Samba HOWTO Collection](https://www.samba.org/samba/docs/old/Samba3-HOWTO/)
+  - For in-depth Samba configurations see the [Samba how-to collection](https://www.samba.org/samba/docs/old/Samba3-HOWTO/)

   - The guide is also available [in printed format](http://www.amazon.com/exec/obidos/tg/detail/-/0131882228).